MonicaF99/Assignment1/README.md

 Pygame, unfortunately, can be tricky (though [not impossible](http://askubuntu.com/q/312767)) to install in virtual environments.
 If you are using `pip`, you might try `pip install hg+https://bitbucket.org/pygame/pygame`, or you could use your operating system's package manager.
 Windows users could use [Portable Python](http://portablepython.com/).
 PyPyBox2D and PyYAML are more forgiving, and should install just fine using `pip` or `easy_install`.

-## Troubleshooting

-When running `python run.py <file>`, you may be presented with an error: `ImportError: No module named 'robot'`.
-This may be due to a conflict between sr.tools and sr.robot.
-To resolve, symlink simulator/sr/robot to the location of sr.tools.

-On Ubuntu, this can be accomplished by:
-* Find the location of srtools: `pip show sr.tools`
-* Get the location.
-In my case this was `/usr/local/lib/python2.7/dist-packages`
-* Create symlink: `ln -s path/to/simulator/sr/robot /usr/local/lib/python2.7/dist-packages/sr/`

 You can run the program with:

 ```bash